-Māori would have encountered kea when crossing the Southern Alps in search of pounamu (greenstone), and named the bird after its call.
+Māori encountered kea while crossing the Southern Alps in search of pounamu (greenstone), and named the bird after its call.
 To some tribes, kea were seen as kaitiaki (guardians).
 However, there is little mention of kea in Māori poetry and tradition, compared with their more widespread forest relatives, kākā (Nestor meridionalis).

 As kea fly overhead, they show flashes of the bright red and orange under their wings.
 Seen from above, their colours are duller – probably to avoid attracting the attention of birds of prey.

 The kea’s topside is mainly green with some brown, yellow and red, and blue-green on the outer wings.
 Juveniles have a yellow cere (fleshy pad above the bill) and eye-rings, both of which are grey in adults.
 Males weigh around 1 kilogram and females 800 grams.
 Like all parrots, they have two toes pointing forward and two back.

 Kea are endemic (unique to New Zealand), and are found only in or near the mountains of the South Island.
 Where these are close to the coast, kea may travel down to sea level.
 They live in high-altitude beech forest and open subalpine herbfields, up into snow country.
 Fossil remains of a kea found in a cave near Waitomo indicate they were in the North Island during the last (Ōtira) glaciation – at which time the South and North islands may have been joined.